dcac/dcac.github.io/_posts/features/2017-06-28-the-great-canadian-supercut.md

 title: "The Great Canadian Supercut"
 addressee: "Canadians and Canada-Lovers"
 excerpt: ""
-author: caseyt
+author: all
 comments: true
 categories:
   - features
   - lists
-tags: [Canada,CanadaDay,Hollywood,video,supercut,Brad Pitt,Allied,Tom Cruise]
+tags: [Canada,Canada Day,Hollywood,video,supercut,Brad Pitt,Allied,Tom Cruise]
 ---

 You know that strange tickle you get when Canada gets mentioned in a movie?
 Sometimes you cringe, sometimes you giggle, but you always react.
 We do, anyway – and we thought Canada’s 150<sup>th</sup> birthday was the perfect time to release a supercut showing some hilarious, ridiculous and surprising times Canada and Canadian characters are mentioned in Hollywood films.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1iDnJOq_5yo?ecver=1" frameborder="0" allowfullscreen></iframe>

-A little background:
+**A little background**

-Our inspiration came from the film [_Allied_](http://www.dearcastandcrew.com/content/2016/12/2/allied.html) [(2016)](http://www.dearcastandcrew.com/content/2016/12/2/allied.html), where Brad Pitt portrays a Canadian soldier in WWII.
+Our inspiration came from the film [_Allied_](http://www.dearcastandcrew.com/content/2016/12/2/allied.html) (2016), where Brad Pitt portrays a Canadian soldier in WWII.
 After seeing the film, we tried to name other films that featured (better yet, starred) Canadian characters.
 We could only come up with a handful, but decided to dig deeper.
 Much deeper.
 After months and months of research, what we found was wildly entertaining and enlightening.

 Yes, it’s true that Canada is often used as a punchline or a place of refuge for feeling Americans.
 Also, our passports constantly protect undercover spies.
 But our military is also highly regarded, we make a lovely honeymoon destination, our national anthem is sung with unlikely enthusiasm, and "revealed as a Canadian" is apparently a go-to movie trope.